avinash201199/Competitions-and-Programs-List/README.md

 • It offers training programs in technical skills, eg. AI, ML, Full Stack Dev.<br>
 • It offers training programs in soft skills, eg. Public Speaking, Leadership.<br>
 • Anyone can either participate as a participant or as a mentor.<br>
-• Registeration normally open around the month of May and the contribution period ends in late september.<br>
+• Registrations, normally, open around the month of May and the contribution period ends in late september.<br>
 <br>
 OFFICIAL WEBSITE LINK- <br>
 https://uplift.girlscript.tech/ <br>